Program Description

 - Plan for project dissemination

-Applicant must provide most up-to-date abbreviated CV or biographical sketch.
+Applicant must provide an updated and abbreviated CV or biographical sketch.

-- Application Submission: Applicants will submit their full application via InfoReady (HERE).
+1 - Application Submission: Applicants will submit their full application via InfoReady.

-Note: Faculty from the College of Humanities interested in applying for the FFA program should contact Kristina Bailey for information specific to the COH application process prior to applying to the InfoReady competition.
-FFA applications in the College of Humanities are processed differently due to a high volume of applications. - College Review: The VPR Office will provide College Deans and/or Associate Deans for Research all applications from their College.
+2 - College Review: The VPR Office will provide college deans and/or associate deans for research with all applications from their college.
 College leadership is expected to review and approve up to 10 applications (no more than 5 from a single department) to receive URC review.
-The top 10 applications should be ranked in priority order by College Leadership in the form of a letter.
-The process for reviewing the applications will differ by College.
-Some Colleges have all applications reviewed and ranked by an internal College committee whereas others seek evaluations from Department/Unit heads.
+The top 10 applications should be ranked in priority order by college leadership in the form of a letter.
+The process for reviewing the applications will differ by college.
+Some colleges have all applications reviewed and ranked by an internal committee whereas others seek evaluations from department/unit heads.
 Colleges are free to select the process that is appropriate to their decision making.
 The result of this internal process informs the College Leadership ranking and can be used as a rationale in the accompanying letter.
-Note: only the applications and the College leadership ranking/letter are forwarded to the URC.
+Note: only the applications and the college leadership ranking/letter are forwarded to the URC.

-- URC Review: The University Research Committee (URC) will review all applications approved by Colleges and make funding recommendations to the VPR.
+3 - URC Review: The University Research Committee (URC) will review all applications approved by colleges and make funding recommendations to the VPR.
 Members of the URC will not vote on applications from their own departments.

-- Awardee Notification: Awardees and their Department Chairs will be notified of award status.
+4 - Awardee Notification: Awardees and their department chairs will be notified of award status.
 Both will be asked to finalize the award.

 Review Process and Evaluation Criteria

-FFA applications are reviewed by the University Research Committee (URC).
+In general, FFA applications are evaluated on the criteria listed below by the University Research Committee (URC).
 The URC is a campus-wide faculty committee tasked with reviewing creative and scholarly research proposals and making funding recommendations to the VPR.
+The URC may also comment on other strengths and weaknesses of the proposal overall.
+This is to ensure applications receive a thorough review of quality, merit, impact and feasibility.

 FFA Proposals are evaluated on:

-- The impact of the release-time on advancing the applicant's career and/or personal research/creative mission
+- The impact of the release-time on advancing the applicant's career and/or personal research/creative mission.
+The URC has asked applicants to directly address this in their proposals.

 - The impact of the proposed research/creative work on the Department's, College's, and University's research/creative missions